hmgene/mudcookies/README.md

 ## How to make mudcookies 흙빵 제조법
+Read, follow, and create!
+Read some interesting projects:
 - project 1: celltype identification from single-cell data https://github.com/hmgene/mudcookies/projects/1
 - project 2: celltype identification from literatures https://github.com/hmgene/mudcookies/projects/3
+If you like it follow the author's idea, and join in !

 ## Structure
 | description | link |